Monday, October 7, 2024

 The library lesson series for Stage One has been designed to support the stage one geography unit that is being covered in class lessons.

-The library unit will be a literature-based on the theme of sustainability.
+The library unit will be literature-based on the theme of sustainability.
 Both fiction and non-fiction texts will be studied

 The main objective is to investigate the reasons why some places are special to people, and how they can be looked after.